Oncolytic virus: In conjunction with existing cancer therapies

+Clinical trials

 Onyx-015 (dl1520) underwent trials in conjunction with chemotherapy before it was abandoned in the early 2000s.
 The combined treatment gave a greater response than either treatment alone, but the results were not entirely conclusive.

-Vaccinia virus GL-ONC1 was studied in a trial combined with chemo- and radiotherapy as Standard of Care for patients newly diagnosed with head & neck cancer.
+Vaccinia virus GL-ONC1 was studied in a trial combined with chemo- and radiotherapy as standard of care for patients newly diagnosed with head and neck cancer.

 Herpes simplex virus, adenovirus, reovirus and murine leukemia virus are also undergoing clinical trials as a part of combination therapies.

 Pre-clinical research

 Chen et al. (2001) used CV706, a prostate-specific adenovirus, in conjunction with radiotherapy on prostate cancer in mice.
 The combined treatment resulted in a synergistic increase in cell death, as well as a significant increase in viral burst size (the number of virus particles released from each cell lysis).
 No alteration in viral specificity was observed.

 SEPREHVIR (HSV-1716) has also shown synergy in pre-clinical research when used in combination with several cancer chemotherapies.

 The anti-angiogenesis drug bevacizumab (anti-VEGF antibody) has been shown to reduce the inflammatory response to oncolytic HSV and improve virotherapy in mice.
 A modified oncolytic vaccinia virus encoding a single-chain anti-VEGF antibody (mimicking bevacizumab) was shown to have significantly enhanced antitumor activities than parental virus in animal models.